Sinoe County: History

 Long settled by indigenous peoples, this area became colonized by more than 300 freed African-American slaves from Prospect Hill Plantation, Mississippi in 1835.
 The colony was originally called Mississippi-in-Africa, under auspices of a chapter of the American Colonization Society.
 Greenville was named after Judge James Green and was established with the freed Black Americans of the society in 1838.
 Green was instrumental in bringing a group of slaves from the Mississippi Delta to Liberia.
 The town was a prominent exporter of rubber, lumber and agricultural products.
 It was destroyed during the First Liberian Civil War but has been rebuilt.
 There is boat connectivity from the town to Monrovia and Harper.

 Geography

 The county has lower tropical forests which has mid size hills composed of various valleys and water courses.
 These forests receive a very high rainfall ranging from 3000 mm to 4100 mm per year in two distinct seasons.
 It has evergreen forests.
 While in the uplands it is conducive for rice cultivation, the low-lying areas are conducive for yam, cocoa, plantains, potatoes, vegetables, rubber, coffee and sugarcane.
-Sinoe County has two community forest : Nitrian with an area of 958 ha and Nimopho with an area of 7320 ha.
+Sinoe County has two community forests: Nitrian with an area of 958 ha and Nimopho with an area of 7320 ha.
 It has the Sapo National Park (180436 ha, a National protected area.
 Sankwehn Proposed Reserve, occupying an area of 80348 ha is a National proposed reserve, while LTPC Reforestation Project with an area of 154.2 ha) is a National plantation area.